Jewish Studies The Druze Community in Israel

 • Alaʾmama.

 Alaʾmama is the website of a magazine with the same name.
 The website and the magazine are published in Arabic and they focus on religious, cultural, and social issues among the Druze, especially in Israel.
 It includes stories from Druze localities, biographic entries on Druze religious leaders, as well as news on Druze religious gatherings.
 The paper version has been published since 1982, however all magazine issues are available online.
-Alaʾmama is based in Daliyat al-Karmel, Israel.
+Alaʾmama is headquartered in Daliyat al-Karmel, Israel.
 In Arabic.

 • Atashe, Zeidan.
 Druze & Jews in Israel: A Shared Destiny?
 Brighton, UK: Sussex Academic Press, 1995.

 The book offers a historical review of the Druze in Israel.
-It offers a description of the Druze faith, and their mutual cooperation with the Jews in Palestine.
+It offers a description of the Druze faith and their mutual cooperation with the Jews in Palestine.

 • Ben-Dor, Gabriel.
 The Druzes in Israel, a Political Study: Political Innovation and Integration in a Middle Eastern Minority.
 Jerusalem: Magnes, 1979.